epmanu185/Restaurant_order_analysis/README.md

 ### Results / Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
-2. Product Category A is the best-performing category in terms of sales and revenue.
-3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+1. The most and least expensive item in the Restaurant is Shrim scrampi(Italian)& Edamame(Asian).
+2. The most and least ordered items are American Hamburger & Mexican Chicken Tacos.

 ### References

-1.Maven Analytics.
+Maven Analytics.